mivgubel/BuyMeACoffe-NextJs/README.md

 ### BUY ME A COFFE APP.

-I develop this NextJs Dapp to connect to my smartcontract deployed on Goerli for the project: BuyMeACoffee of the week 2 of the course RoadToWeb3 by Alchemy.
+I developed this NextJs Dapp to connect to my smartcontract deployed on Goerli for the project: BuyMeACoffee from week 2 of Alchemy's course RoadToWeb3.

-I deployed on Replit so it takes some time to load in your first connection to the website.
+I deployed on Replit so it takes some time to load on your first connection to the website.

 ## URL: https://buymeacoffee-solidity-defi-tipping-app.miguel-angel425.repl.co/